-All externally acquired reference materials in water or whole blood matrix will be verified before use by analyzing in duplicate against the established calibration curve.
-Analyzed concentrations must be within $\pm$ 3% or 0.003 g/dl, whichever is greater, of the target value (supplied by the manufacturer) for the reference materials to be put in to use.
-Verifications of this validation will be maintained in the "QC Verification" book.
+All externally acquired reference materials in water or whole blood matrix will be verified before use by analyzing in duplicate in a run incorporating all of the quality assurance measures outlined in this manual.
+Analyzed concentrations must be within $\pm$ 3% or 0.003 g/dL, whichever is greater, of the target value (supplied by the manufacturer) for the reference materials to be put in to use.
+Verifications of this validation will be maintained by the laboratory.
 Reference materials are presumed to remain valid until the manufacturer-supplied expiration date.